postmatic/elevated-comments/readme.txt

 [elevated-comment]

 = Disable comment elevation per post =
-If you would like to disable comment elevation on a post you can do so using a checkbox on the Discussion Setttings metabox.
+If you would like to disable comment elevation on a post you can do so using a checkbox on the Discussion Settings metabox.

 == Frequently Asked Questions ==
 = Will elevated comments show up on my old posts? =